LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/studio.rst

 Getting Started
 ----------------

-This studio uses the same mission planner repository as Angular studio parts 1 and 2.
+This studio uses the same mission planner repository as Angular studio part 2.
+There is no need to fork and clone new starter code.

 #.
-Open the `mission planner repository <https://github.com/LaunchCodeEducation/angular-lc101-mission-planner/tree/studio-3>`__
+Open your `mission planner repository <https://github.com/LaunchCodeEducation/angular-lc101-mission-planner/tree/studio-3>`__
    in VSCode.
 #.
 Run ``git status`` to see if you have any uncommitted work, if you do
    resolve it.